sminnee/silverstripe-staticsiteconnector/docs/en/issues.md

 * BUG: Import sometimes fails with console-error ("Method 'publish' doesn't exist on Image") seems to occur occasionally if a folder of assets already exists, and a new import is run.
 * BUG: Import sometimes fails with console-error ("rename /tmp/tmpABCD to assets/Import/blah.gif: Permission Denied") seems to occur occasionally if a folder of assets already exists, and a new import is run.
-* BUG: Import sometimes fails with console-error ("cannot move assets/Import/blah.gif to assets/Import/blah.gif - assets/Import/blah.gif doesn't exist") seems to occur occasionally if a folder of assets already exists, and a new import is run.
  * The above errors seem to only occur after an import failed with an error and is then manually resumed.
 * BUG: Can only crawl VHosts.
 Websites located on a subdirectory e.g. http://localhost/mysite are only partially crawled.
 * BUG: Lists of crawled URLs from large crawls (1000+ pages), slow down the CMS considerably.
 Suggest show only partial tree under each "Connector" in the crawl tab (or optimise existing and problematic CMS JS)